faosorios/fastmatrix/README.md

 * Sherman-Morrison formula.

 Our plan in the near future is the implementation of functions to handle:
-* Commutation, elimination and symmetrizer matrices.
+* Elimination and symmetrizer matrices.
 * Some special matrices arising in numerical analysis.

 ## Resources